gizatechxyz/Giza-Hub/verifiable_principal_component_analysis/tutorial/PrincipalComponentsAnalysisTutorial.md

 }
 ```

-Since Cairo does not come with built-in fixed points we have to explicitly define it for our X and y values.
+Since Cairo does not come with built-in fixed points we have to explicitly define it for our X, y and Xstd values.
 Luckily, this is already implemented in Orion for us as a struct as shown below:

 ```rust